jchin1968/presentations/decks/automated-testing/behat-workshop/slides.md

 }
 ```

 ---
 # Drupal Behat "Gotchas!"
 - Cannot set CKEditor field using Selenium
   - Because CKEditor WYSIWYG is within an iframe
-  - But, works fine for default text browser i.e. Goute
+  - But, works fine for default Goute text browser
 - Cannot find Date fields
   - Most fields use &lt;label&gt; tags but Date with calendar popup uses &lt;h4 class="label"&gt;
   - Can use ID or Name attribute instead of label but it's ugly. i.e. edit-field-start-date-0-value-date